CURocketEngineering/Guide/pio_environment_setup.md

 - Make sure your USB cable supports data transfer and is not just a power cable.
 (Many of the cables in Cook are just power cables.)
 - Make sure the flight computer is powered on and connected to your computer.
 - If it's a FeatherS3, make sure it's in the programmable boot mode.
 (Hold the boot button and then tap the reset button.)

+## Next Steps

+### Native
+To further verify that PlatformIO is configured properly, we can run local unit tests using Native.
+Follow the instructions in the [Native README](https://github.com/CURocketEngineering/Native/blob/main/README.md).
+There is some overlap with this guide, so skip the parts that you've already completed.